sayhan1610/CAS-Print-Guide/readme.md

 **Q: Can I submit my CAS documents digitally instead of printing?**
 A: Ms. Yasmine requires both the digital copies and the physical copies, so no unfortunately.

-**Q: My manageback shows comments but the downloaded file doesn't.
+**Q: My managebac shows comments but the downloaded file doesn't.
 What should I do?**
 A: Make sure you've downloaded the annotated file when downloading if you are facing this issue.

 ---